-Arora Hand Surgery in St. Clair Shores, Howell, Macomb Township, and West Bloomfield treats elbow, hand, and wrist fractures with expertise and compassion.
+Arora Hand Surgery in Warren, Howell, Macomb Township, and West Bloomfield treats elbow, hand, and wrist fractures with expertise and compassion.
 Arm fractures are painful and will take time to heal, but recovery is possible with the best local hand surgeon by your side.

 Pain, swelling, bruising, and stiffness in and around the elbow suggest a possible fracture.
 A snap or pop at the time of injury may be felt or heard.
 Skin openings may reflect communication between the bone and the outside environment.